Interoperable-data/automate-va/TECHNOLOGY.md

 - Use the linked data knowledge graphs of the Agency for ERADIS and ERATV data.
 See below for libraries enabling i/o without SPARQL.
 - Use the OSS API for the data related to applications.
 A document will be made available with the supported endpoints.
 - Design a _common_ RESTFUL API in order to translate the collected data into HTML fragments.
-- Use HTMX in the frontend to collect these HTML fragments, and update the data in a KG with authentication.
+- Use HTMX in the frontend to collect these HTML fragments, and update the data in a KG with authentication, using Solid Pods.

 ### Use linked data to the fullest
 The generation of the assessment (and all checks involved) is possible in an OPEN way, if data from the applications is stored as RDF, upon which SHACL or SHEX shapes are validated.
-Recommendations regarding the approach are in a separate recommendation in this repository.
+Recommendations regarding the approach are in a [separate recommendation](STORAGE.md) in this repository.